CarlVitasa/SFML-2D-Shooter/README.md

 SFML-2D-Shooter
 ------
-Summary
+* A 2D space shooter made using SFML, coded in C++
+* This project is currently under development

+To Do
 ------
-WIP - 2D Shooter coded in C++ using SFML
+* Player Projectiles
+* Shooting Sound FX
+* Scrolling Background
+* Enemy Spawning
+* Entity Management

 Learning Outcomes
 ------